yangao07/abPOA/python/README.md

 ## Installation

-### Install pyabpoa with conda or pip
+### Install pyabpoa with pip

-pyabpoa can be installed with conda or pip:
+pyabpoa can be installed pip:

 ```
-conda install -c bioconda pyabpoa
 pip install pyabpoa
 ```